 Downhill from Fort Greene Park’s Prison Ship Martyrs Monument, you’ll find Fort Greene Playground.
 One of the best features of this hidden neighborhood gem is the toddler play space with jungle gym and swings, separated from the larger play structure geared toward older kids.
 The area includes spray showers, perfect for cooling off on hot days.
 Another perk of playing on this side of the park rather than the Dekalb Avenue side is having convenient access to the park’s bathrooms.

 RELATED: Best Carousels in New York City

 Carroll Park offers a fenced-in, separate tot lot and a big kid playground.
 Photo by Sara Marentette

 Court Street between Carroll Street and President Street

 At Carroll Park in Carroll Gardens, the self-contained toddler play space is closed off from the rest of the park, so you don’t have to worry about your little ones getting lost among the older kids.
 There are bucket swings, a double slide, and a wobbly bridge the kids always seem to enjoy.
 The park has lots of open space, which is perfect for scooting and running, too.
-There's a very mellow spray shower section between the two playgrounds in the summer, bathrooms, and the park hosts a number of family events.
+There's a very mellow spray shower section between the two playgrounds in the summer, plus bathrooms, and the park hosts several family events.
 If you want to upload a photo or search for a kid-friendly place to have lunch after you play, take advantage of the park’s free Wi-Fi hotspots.

-This Brooklyn Bridge Park playground is built for pint-size kiddos and there is plenty of shade!
+This Brooklyn Bridge Park playground is built for pint-size kiddos, and there is plenty of shade!
 Photo by Julienne Schaer for NYCgo